Knakworstje/dtp/README.md

 ### Purpose of the Protocols:

-The Distributed Timestream Protocol (DTP) and Secure Distributed Timestream Protocol (SDTP) are designed to efficiently retrieve and aggregate time-series data from distributed data sources.
+The Distributed Timeseries Protocol (DTP) and Secure Distributed Timeseries Protocol (SDTP) are designed to efficiently retrieve and aggregate time-series data from distributed data sources.
 The protocols enable clients to query and merge data streams from multiple servers based on UNIX timestamps, providing a unified and seamless data retrieval mechanism.

 SDTP extends DTP by adding encryption and authentication capabilities, ensuring secure communication and data integrity.
 SDTP uses ECDSA (Elliptic Curve Digital Signature Algorithm) together with the elliptic curve secp256r1 (also known as prime256v1) to establish a secure method of communication between the client and SDTP server.